GaganBehrh/p5frontendpart/README.md

 * Navigation Test: As a user I can view a navbar from every page so that I can navigate easily between pages
   * Result: Pass, A navigation bar was found and i could easily navigate between different pages through this navbar

-* Sign in Test: As a user I can sign in to the app so that I can access functionality for logged in users
+* Sign in Test: As a user I can sign in to the app ans use the website
   * Result: Pass, A sign in page was found where i could sign in and start creating or adding my recipes

 * HomePage Navigation: As a user as i enter on the home page of the website, its clearly directed that i could create the recipe after signing up or there is a possibilty of directly signing up and signing in and then creating the recipes
   * Result:Pass, On the Homepage when we click on ReciBook logo we are directed to this page where all above mentioned options were found

-## Manual Testing for Back-End
-User stories:
-* Creation of the posts: As a developer I can create the posts and receive it in the my backend Recipeposts model
+* Creation of the comments: As a user I can create the comments on this website
-  * Result:Pass, I was able to create a post and was also found in the backend
+  * Result:Pass, I was able to create the comments on this website

-* Editing of the posts:As a developer I can edit my posts and see those changes in the backend as well
+* Editing of the comments: As a user I can edit my comments and see those changes on the website as well
-  * Result:Pass, i could see the relevant changes in the backend
+  * Result:Pass, I can make those changes on my comments and also see those changes on the website

-* Deleting of the posts: As a developer I can delete the posts and found these posts no more in the backend section
+* Deleting of the comments: As a developer I can delete the comments which I dont want anymore
-  * Result:Pass, I was able to delete a post and this recipes/post were also not found in the backend
+  * Result:Pass, I was able to delete a comments which i dint want anymore on my website

-* Receiving of all Recipes from the backend: As a developer, I was able to receive all the recipes from the backend
+* Viewing/Receiving of all comments : As a user, I was able to see all the comments created so far
-  * Result:Pass, it was possible to receive all the recipesfrom the backend
+  * Result:Pass, it was possible to receive all the comments the backend and see it in the front end

-* Signup: As a developer i could signup and find the same user in the backend
-  * Result:Pass, this was posible to find the same user in the backend as well

-* Signin: As a developer, i could sign in and and access the relevant data from the backend
+*Viewing/Receiving of all profiles :  As a user, I was able to see all the profiles created so far
-  * Result:Pass, i was able to signin and acess the data from the backend
+  * Result:Pass, it was possible to receive all the profiels from the backend and view it in the front end

 ## Pages present in the project and its related functionality: